Top 12 Safety Officer Skills to Put on Your Resume

 10. Hazardous Materials

-Hazardous materials are substances that can pose a risk to health, safety, property, or the environment due to their chemical, physical, or biological properties.
-Safety Officers must manage and mitigate the risks associated with the use, storage, transportation, and disposal of these materials to protect people and the environment.
+Hazardous materials are substances that can harm people, property, or the environment because of their chemical, physical, or biological properties.
+Safety Officers control the risks across use, storage, transport, and disposal.

 Why It's Important